 Forest School

 We are so enthusiastic about Forest School.
-So much so, we have 2 members of staff who are qualified leaders and 1 undertaking their Level 3 Forest School training.
-This will enable us to offer sessions to more children in the future.
-Our Forest school sessions are currently held on Tuesday.
+So much so, we have 3 members of staff who are qualified leader.
+Our Forest school sessions are held on Tuesday.
 We also have Muddy Mondays, which involves outdoor learning but is not Forest School.
 Both involve wellies and waterproofs to allow the children to explore and learn in a natural environment.
 It is a truly wonderful experience for all children and the benefits have been widely researched.

 All our children learn to become more independent and their confidence grows as they achieve what they set out to do.
 Communication and language skills improve significantly in a Forest School environment.